monte_carlo_from_cdf_lookup¶

 We can use the

-to introduce variable levels of noise in the correlation.>>> from halotools.empirical_models import noisy_percentile >>> noisy_x_percentile = noisy_percentile(x_percentile, correlation_coeff=0.75) >>> weakly_correlated_result = monte_carlo_from_cdf_lookup(x_table, y_table, mc_input=noisy_x_percentile)
+noisy_percentileto introduce variable levels of noise in the correlation.>>> from halotools.empirical_models import noisy_percentile >>> noisy_x_percentile = noisy_percentile(x_percentile, correlation_coeff=0.75) >>> weakly_correlated_result = monte_carlo_from_cdf_lookup(x_table, y_table, mc_input=noisy_x_percentile)